airqo-platform/AirQo-frontend/platform/README.md

     yarn add

+b)  Create the `.env` file and fill it with the needed information.
+You can find the needed information in the `.env.example` file.

-b) After the installation is complete, run `yarn dev` to start the development server on `http://localhost:3000`
+c) After the installation is complete, run `yarn dev` to start the development server on `http://localhost:3000`